candiesforlife/minority_report/README.md

 2. python minority_report/viz.py

-# Then, for more information, you can :
+# Then you can :

-1. Run the Data_Viz notebook
+1. Run the data_viz notebook
+2. Open the train_model notebook on Google Colab to train our model
+3. Plot a prediction

 <!-- TO DO:
 - Rename matrix.py to preprocessing.py